 Maximum deductible threshold

-Not to exceed £2,000 for each and every third party property damage claim (personal injury claims to be paid in full).
+Not to exceed XXXXXXXXXfor each and every third party property damage claim (personal injury claims to be paid in full).

 PART B: PROFESSIONAL INDEMNITY INSURANCE – NOT USED

 Insured

 The Supplier

 Interest

 To indemnify the Insured for all sums which the Insured shall become legally liable to pay (including claimants’ costs and expenses) as a result of claims first made against the Insured during the period of insurance (as specified in paragraph 5) by reason of any negligent act, error and/or omission arising from or in connection with the provision of the Services.